UNC Biostatistics and Imaging Analysis Lab (BIAS)

-The UNC Biostatistics and Imaging Analysis Lab (BIAS) has diverse interest in solving methodological issues in statistics.
-Their past and present statistical projects include diagnostic measures, stochastic approximation algorithm, structural equation models, mixed effect models, spline regression, missing data problems, variable selections, empirical likelihood, mixture models and regression tree.
+The BIG-S2 Group has diverse interests in developing novel statistical methods for challenging issues in real applications and solving their underlying methodological issues in statistics.
+Our projects include diagnostic measures, stochastic approximation algorithm, functional data analysis,deep learning methods,structural equation models, mixed effect models, spline regression, reinforcement learning, missing data problems, causal inference, variable selections, empirical likelihood, mixture models and regression tree.

 Center for AIDS Research (Biostatistics Core)